 2) Size matters: go big or go home

 When developing a carsharing service, a common fallacy is that starting with a small-scale pilot is a sound business strategy.
 In fact, it is the most typical way these services fail.
 Service usage data indicates that operators should be prepared to launch a full-scale operation.
-Indeed, while a pilot can help measure if, from a technical standpoint, things are working well, it will most likely not be relevant to customers, especially not in an increasingly competitive landscape.
+While a pilot can help measure from a technical standpoint, that things are working well, it will most likely not be relevant to customers, especially not in an increasingly competitive landscape.

 3) Start with carsharing, grow with multi-service